 After that, it usually passes to the employer to disprove the allegations or show there was an innocent or non-discriminatory explanation for the treatment.

 We often see employers argue that sexual harassment, for example, was consensual or that it was workplace banter.
-Quite clearly you can’t consent to being humiliated, offended or degraded.
+Quite clearly you are not going to consent to being humiliated, offended or degraded.

 You may have text messages or emails that show that you didn’t invite such treatment.
 In other cases, it may not be quite so clear cut and it may be one person’s word against another.